selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

-## Using Polkadot-JS UI
+## Using Selendra-Portal UI

 ### Step 1: Bond your tokens

-On the [Polkadot-JS UI](https://polkadot.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).
+On the [Selendra-Portal UI](https://portal.selendra.org) navigate to the "Staking" tab (within the "Network" menu).

 The "Staking Overview" subsection will show you all the active validators and their information -